Lenyn Sosa Preview, Player Props: White Sox vs. Padres

-Lenyn Sosa -- hitting .207 with two doubles, two walks and an RBI in his past 10 games -- will be in action for the Chicago White Sox versus the San Diego Padres, with Michael Wacha on the hill, on September 30 at 7:10 PM ET.
+Lenyn Sosa and his .281 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Chicago White Sox versus the San Diego Padres and Pedro Avila on October 1 at 3:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Diamondbacks.
+He hit a home run while going 2-for-3 in his most recent game against the Padres.

 Sportsbook Promo Codes